 Other names: Rheinisch Deutsches Kaltblut — Rheinisch-Deutsches Kaltblut — Rheinisch-Westfälisches Kaltblut — Rhineland Heavy Draft — Rhenish-German Coldblood — Rhenish German Draught Horse — Altmärkisches Kaltblut — Mecklenburger Kaltblut — Sächsisch-Thüringisches Kaltblut

-Here are some places where you can see where you can support the breed.
-A big thank you to everybody who works with me.
+Here are some places where you can see where you can support the rare and endangered breed.
+Above all I want to thank everybody who works with me.

-Take part in my projects Forgotten Horses and Free Horses and make an impact that matters.
+Take part in my projects Forgotten Horses and Free Horses and consequently make an impact that matters.
+By photographing rare and endangered horses we can raise awareness to disappearing horse breeds and therefore preserve equine diversity.